Urology-Textbook.com

 Side Effects of Terazosin

-Increased side effect profile since terazosin is a nonselective α1 blocker.
+Increased risk for cardiovascular side effects since terazosin is a nonselective α1 blocker.

 Contraindications of Terazosin